Latest advice from Public Health England: –

 We can all help control the virus if we all stay alert.
 This means you must:

-- Limit contact with other people – you may now visit with up to 6 people from a different household whilst keeping social distancing measures in place.
+- You may now visit with up to 6 people from different households whilst keeping social distancing measures in place.
 Single people may now meet up with one other household without social distancing – this is known as a social ‘bubble’.
+Click here for further information.

 You can spread the virus even if you don’t have symptoms.